Veuve Clicquot and Champagne’s Leading Lady, Barbe-Nicole

 Innovations in Marketing for Veuve Clicquot

-Madame Clicquot became the first woman to run a Champagne house built on direct sales.
-She cut out middlemen and sold wines directly to customers to increase profits.
+Madame Clicquot became the first woman to run a Champagne house based on direct sales.
+To increase profits, she eliminated middlemen and sold wines directly to customers.

-You have to remember that Champagne during the time of Barbe-Nicole was cloudy and incredibly sweet–like soda.
+You must remember that Champagne in Barbe-Nicole’s time was cloudy and incredibly sweet — like soda.

 In the book, The Widow Clicquot, Tilar J. Mazzeo notes that,